 In accordance with the Code of Ethics of the ALA, Wallace Library staff must support each patron’s right to privacy with respect information sought or received and any information pertaining to borrowing and/or usage history.
 Additionally, the Library adheres to the ALA’s Policy on Confidentiality of Library Records and Confidentiality Personally Identifiable Information about Library Users.
 Consistent with these policies, the Wallace Library will keep all library materials that are used, borrowed or requested confidential within the library.

-During COVID-19 and beyond, to provide a comfortable, inviting study atmosphere for all library users, Library and Building Services staff ask that you respect those around you and protect library property.
+To provide a comfortable, inviting study atmosphere for all library users, Library and Building Services staff ask that you respect those around you and protect library property.

 The following regulations govern the use of library carrels: